If your payment data is currently dispersed across multiple systems, you might hit a roadblock in your plan for payment assurance.

 Let’s break it down: when you consider every step of collecting a patient payment, any manual steps involved are going to significantly slow down the process.
 Collecting a payment usually begins with an outbound call to a patient, or an inbound call from a patient.
 Once on the phone, your staff usually spends time answering questions about the patient’s bill.
 After the patient understands what they owe and determines what and how they are going to pay, your staff has to record the payment and make sure that the patient gets a receipt.
 Finally, your staff has to post the payment in at least one place and reconcile the posted payments with the actual money that has been collected.

-Consider also that this process is usually occurring more than one month after your staff sent out a bill since we know that 73% of providers report it takes one month or more to collect from a patient.
+Consider also that this process is usually occurring more than one month after your staff sent out a bill since we know that 77 percent of providers report it takes one month or more to collect from a patient.

 Once you understand your staff’s process for collecting patient payments, you can start thinking about ways to improve.
 For example, how can you leverage existing patient data to create more efficiency for your staff?